xiaowuc2/matlab-for-machine-leaning/MATLAB Onramp/Readme.md

 ### 5.2 Extracting Multiple Elements

-Given 'datafile'.
+Given `datafile`.
 Let's see what's in there

 \>> load datafile
 \>> data